web-infra-dev/midscene/apps/site/docs/en/docs/usage/API.md

 ### `.aiAssert(conditionPrompt: string, errorMsg?: string)` - do an assertion

-This method will soon be available in MidScene.
+This method will soon be available in Midscene.

 `.aiAssert` works just like the normal `assert` method, except that the condition is a prompt string written in natural language.
-MidScene will call AI to determine if the `conditionPrompt` is true.
+Midscene will call AI to determine if the `conditionPrompt` is true.
 If not, a detailed reason will be concatenated to the `errorMsg`.

 ```typescript
 // coming soon